Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

   * `--delete` will delete any stale cleanup jobs
 * `del` will delete jobs specified in the jobs configuration file
   * `--all` will delete all jobs found in the Batch account
+  * `--jobid` force termination scope to just this job id
+  * `--wait` will wait for deletion to complete
+* `deltasks` will delete tasks within jobs specified in the jobs configuration file.
+Active or running tasks will be terminated first.
+  * `--jobid` force deletion scope to just this job id
+  * `--taskid` force deletion scope to just this task id
+  * `--wait` will wait for deletion to complete
 * `list` will list all jobs in the Batch account
 * `listtasks` will list tasks from jobs specified in the jobs configuration file
 * `term` will terminate jobs found in the jobs configuration file
+  * `--all` will terminate all jobs found in the Batch account
+  * `--jobid` force termination scope to just this job id
+  * `--wait` will wait for termination to complete
+* `termtasks` will terminate tasks within jobs specified in the jobs configuration file
+  * `--jobid` force termination scope to just this job id
+  * `--taskid` force termination scope to just this task id
+  * `--wait` will wait for termination to complete

 ## Pool Command
 The `pool` command has the following sub-commands: